mincong-h/mincong-h.github.io/README.md

 ```

 **Q&A blog post** is a blog post that answers a specific question.
 It consists
 one question and one answer.
-Compared to regular blog post, it's much shorter
+Compared to classic blog post, it's much shorter
 and means less work (done in less than 2 hours with less than 1000 words).
 Usually it means the question is specific to a language and a framework.
 You can
 consider it as questions you see on <https://stackoverflow.com>.